JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 `python ds3_rc.py /path/to/videos/ --output=/path/to/documents/`

 If no location is specified, then the video directory will be used.\
-If no video directory is specified (excplicitly or implicitly), then the directory containing the Python script will be used.
+If no video directory is specified, then the directory containing the Python script will be used for input and output.

 **This program will overwrite the output file without warning.**